symfony/symfony-docs/form/unit_testing.rst

             $form = $this->factory->create(TestedType::class, $model);

             $expected = new TestObject();
-            // ...populate $object properties with the data stored in $formData
+            // ...populate $expected properties with the data stored in $formData

             // submit the data to the form directly
             $form->submit($formData);